komyg/rm-shop-v2/tutorial.md

 }
 ```

 Now run our project using the `yarn start` command.
-You should see the unit price we set for each character (Rick and Mory should have a higher price than the others) and you should be able to increase and decrease each character's chosen quantity.
+You should see the unit price we set for each character (Rick and Morty should have a higher price than the others) and you should be able to increase and decrease each character's chosen quantity.

 # The Shopping Cart